WoktopusGaming/TeamTheOne-Bot/devs_changelog.md

 ### Deprecated

 - All updates before v2.0.0i in the updatelog will be removed later for irrelevance with the current bot (I am breaking the bot's history, yes)
+  - They are kept in this changelog here, but will be in a "older changelog" section
+  - All changelogs that were replaced from the old system will have a "formerly" statement underneath their header
 - Updater: auto-updating the updater will be deprecated from main.py as updater will auto-update itself before all-dirs
   - (Only applies for all users who have used the Beta v2.2i version of the bot; if not used, this doesn't apply to you)
   - This is a possible deprecation; it might not happen at all